-The residents of Grabben Gullen, N.S.W. have organised a committee with a view in mind to arrange an open field day for sapphire hunters.
-As is well known, Grabben Gullen is an excellent area for this gemstone, but unfortun-ately the greater number of hobbyists are not acquainted with the individual fossicking areas.
+The residents of Grabben Gullen, N.S.W., have organised a committee with a view in mind to arrange an open field day for sapphire hunters.
+As is well known, Grabben Gullen is an excellent area for this genstone, but unfortunately the greater number of hobbyists are not acquainted with the individual fossicking areas.
 In answer to this, the above committee has been formed for the express purpose of acquainting hobbyists with the prospecting areas, while at the same time encouraging visitors to the area.
+If a satisfactory response is received to

-If a satisfactory response is received to this promotion, arrangements have been made with property owners for otherwise prohibited fossicking areas to be opened to those attending the Grabben Gullen Sap-phire Field Day, which will be held during the Labour Day week-end, October 5, 6 and 7, 1968.
+If a satisfactory response is received to this promotion, arrangements have been made with property owners for otherwise prohibited fossicking areas to be opened to those attending the Grabben Gullen Sapphire Field Day, which will be held during the Labour Day week-end, October 5, 6 and 7, 1968.

 There will be many sidelights to this week-end, including a barbecue, dance, and competitions.
-But let us not tell you about it; get the full details for yourself by writing direct to: Mr. P. Burns, c/o Grab-ben Gullen School, Grabben Gullen, via Goulburn, 2580, or telephone Grabben Gullen 220.
+But let us not tell you about it; get the full details for yourself by writing direct to: Mr. P. Burns, c/o Grabben Gullen School, Grabben Gullen, via Goulburn, 2530, or telephone Grabben Gullen 220.
 Mr. Burns will be happy to send you or your club secretary a circular giving full details of the week-end.